 Technical support provided by the ITS Help Desk includes:

 Technical support through the ITS Help Desk is provided over the phone or via email by ITS Help Desk Consultants.
 Remote connection software can also be utilized to allow the ITS Help Desk Consultants to connect to a customer’s computer and see what is happening on the computer.
-For customers on the Manoa campus, the ITS Help Desk also offers walk-in support through the ITS Labs during monitored hours.
+For customers on the Manoa campus, the ITS Help Desk also offers walk-in support at the Information Technology Center and through the ITS Labs during monitored hours.

 The ITS Help Desk will attempt problem resolution for up to one hour for unsupported operating systems, software, or computing devices, within the limits of the collective knowledge of the ITS Help Desk staff.
 This “best effort” support does not include reinstallation of operating systems or configuration/setup of software (only basic installation).